 Your employer will be required to release you from work to receive 'off-the-job' training.
 This could be a requirement to attend the centre in the form of a day release or block release, or it could be training that takes place at your work but away from the immediate requirements and pressures of your normal job role.
 We will advise, plan, and agree with you and your employer, the 'off-the-job' attendance requirements for your chosen apprenticeship.
+As part of your apprenticeship, you need to complete an 'Off the Job' log of the hours you spend in training in order to evidence that you have spent the agreed amount of time in training.

 Apprenticeship Standards can be quite different from each other, for example: some specify the achievement of mandatory qualifications, whilst others do not require the achievement of formal qualifications.
 We will advise you of the requirements for your apprenticeship.
+Every apprenticeship includes a final End Point Assessment which is carried out by an independent End Point Assessment organisation.
+Prior to completing your end point assessment you must reach Gateway, at this point who will have completed any specific qualifications, a portfolio and both MITSkills and your employer will agree that you are ready for the End Point Assessment.